Why Work with a Coach?

 “Coaching is unlocking a person’s potential to maximise their own performance.
 It is helping them to learn rather than teaching them.
 We are more like an acorn, which contains within it all the potential to be a magnificent oak tree.
 We need nourishment, encouragement and the light to reach towards, but the oaktreeness is already within.”

-What sort of coach do I need?
+What kind of Coach do you need?

 Executive Coach

-• Develop your leadership skills, emotional intelligence, confidence and motivation
+• Develop emotional intelligence, self-awareness and motivation

-• Improve relationships
+• Improve relationships and influence

-• Get better at time-management and decision-making
+• Get better at time management and decision-making

 Business Coach

-• Grow your business - e.g. increase profits, productivity and efficiency and establish competitive advantage
+• Increase profits, productivity and competitive advantage

-• Recruit and retain talent
+• Recruit and retain the right people

-• Improve customer satisfaction and team performance.
+• Improve customer satisfaction

 Life Coach

-How to choose a Coach
+How to Choose a Coach

-• Credentials: Look for qualifications like an ILM Level 7 certificate or accreditation with industry bodies such as the International Coaching Federation (ICF) or European Mentoring and Coaching Council (EMCC).
-There is no single coaching qualification or accreditation so ask a potential coach about their training and experience
+Look for qualifications like an ILM Level 7 certificate or accreditation with industry bodies such as the International Coaching Federation (ICF) or European Mentoring and Coaching Council (EMCC).

-• Connection: Trust your instincts—coaching is a personal journey, and a good rapport is essential.
+Trust your instincts—coaching is a personal journey, and a good rapport is essential.

-Polly Robinson Executive and Leadership Coach in Bristol.
+Polly Robinson - Coach

 My Coaching Approach